-Trump to wrap up ill-timed 'infrastructure week' with DOT visit
+Trump wraps up ill-timed 'infrastructure week'

 - Trump's top White House aides rolled out "infrastructure week" last weekend

-- They hoped the focus would divert attention from former FBI Director James Comey's Senate testimony
+- They hoped the focus would divert attention from Comey

-(CNN)President Donald Trump will cap his ill-timed "infrastructure week" on Friday with a visit to the Department of Transportation, where a White House official says the President will propose reforming "the burdensome regulatory system that has left American infrastructure crumbling."
+(CNN)President Donald Trump capped off his ill-timed "infrastructure week" on Friday with a visit to the Department of Transportation, where the President pledged to reform the permitting process for infrastructure projects.

-Trump will headline a roundtable with Transportation Secretary Elaine Chao and Interior Secretary Ryan Zinke, the official said.
-The roundtable is meant to "highlight the problems they currently face in getting their infrastructure projects permitted."

-Trump will then "make remarks in the atrium of the Department of Transportation HQ to an audience including members of Congress, representatives of the transportation community, heads of state departments of transportation and Department of Transportation staff," the official added.
+Trump, standing next to a large flow chart of the permitting process and a series of binders that details the permits for one project, called permitting the "biggest obstacles to creating this new and desperately needed infrastructure."

 Trump's top White House aides rolled out "infrastructure week" last weekend, hoping the focus -- including a trip to Ohio -- would divert attention from Thursday's bombshell testimony from former FBI Director James Comey.